 Review: Tee-Rex Soft Play, St Mellons, Cardiff

-Tee Rex Soft Play, St Mellons, Cardiff
+Tee Rex Soft Play

-Tee Rex Soft Play is part of Tee Rex Adventure Golf, but we’ve never had a go at the crazy golf yet, so I can only comment (at the moment!) on the soft play section which is (as the name suggests) based around a dinosaur theme.
+Tee Rex (T-rex) Soft Play is part of Tee Rex Adventure Golf, but we’ve never had a go at the crazy golf yet, so I can only comment (at the moment!) on the soft play section which is (as the name suggests) based around a dinosaur theme.
 Located down the winding roads of St Mellons, it’s a few minutes away from Cefn Mably Farm Park, so you could always pair them both up for a mega day out that’s guaranteed to have everyone completely worn out by the end of the day.
 Including you.
-It’s also only 5 minutes away from Wyevale Garden Centre where you can nab a budget afternoon tea!
+It’s also only 5 minutes away from St Mellons Garden Centre where you can nab a budget afternoon tea!

-Finally, there are roleplay / pretend play sections.
+Finally, there are roleplay / pretend play sections, which I love seeing as these are such an important part of child development.
 These are still soft play, completely padded with soft accessories, but set in the design of a cafe, shop and vet.
 I think this is quite unique, and a great way to encourage imagination and creativity as well as teamwork whilst still being totally suitable for all ages.
 There are also lots of kids table and chairs for drawing or tabletop play, a large chalk board with chalk available from the cafe and a section of soft bricks for building walls as well as ride on cars and small baby bouncers for the tiny ones.

 Being a fairly new soft play in Cardiff, Tee Rex Soft Play really feels quite modern, well designed and spacious.
 Most of the inner city soft plays feel quite cramped and dark to me, but Tee Rex is very open with an absolute ton of light.
 It feels really easy to see where my son is at any time from the tables and it really just has a positive feeling of safety and security, reinforced by very friendly staff so far.
 He has fun every single time, usually getting about two hours in before he collapses.
 He usually falls asleep as his head touches the pushchair whilst we leave the building, which for me, is a perfect ending to any outing!